Ferid-d/HTB-WalkThroughs/Easy/Active/active.md

 		5217023 blocks of size 4096.
 277689 blocks available
 smb: \>
 ```
-We can get the user.txt file from the /Svc_TGS/Desktop folder.
+We can get the **user.txt** file from the **/Svc_TGS/Desktop** folder.
 Which folders will not help us anyway?
-All Users - It is D(directory) + H(hidden) + S(system) + r(read-only) + n(Not Content Indexed).
+**All Users** - It is D(directory) + H(hidden) + S(system) + r(read-only) + n(Not Content Indexed).
 It means it is system protected hidden files and there is nothing for a user to do.
 So, do not waste your time by checking DHSrn permission folders.
-Default / Default User - They are Default folders and do not store useful information for a hacker.
+**Default / Default User** - They are Default folders and do not store useful information for a hacker.
-desktop.ini - This is just a configuration file that tells Windows how to set the folder's icon or appearance.
+**desktop.ini** - This is just a configuration file that tells Windows how to set the folder's icon or appearance.
 It doesn't contain any interesting information.
-Public - is open for everyone, sometimes it can store confidential data but in this CTF we will look at SVC_TGS folder at first.
+**Public** - is open for everyone, sometimes it can store confidential data but in this CTF we will look at SVC_TGS folder at first.
 In this way we got the user flag.

 ----
 # Privilege Escalation
-The username is SVC_TGS.
-This name is often assigned to service accounts that are associated with a Service Principal Name (SPN).
-In Windows, such accounts are vulnerable to Kerberosing attacks.
+The username is **SVC_TGS**.
+This name is often assigned to service accounts that are associated with a **Service Principal Name (SPN)**.
+In Windows, such accounts are vulnerable to **Kerberosing** attacks.
-Logic: We will request a ticket (TGS Ticket) from Kerberos for this service.
+Logic: We will request a ticket **(TGS Ticket)** from Kerberos for this service.
 The ticket we receive will be hashed with the user's password.
-We can crack that hash offline to obtain the Administrator (or other high-level) password.
+We can crack that hash offline to obtain the **Administrator** (or other high-level) password.

 Just run this command on your kali:
 ```bash